-Nestled on the edge between the busy commercial area of Kallithea and the bay of Faliro, stands a cutting edge, architectural homage to the symbiotic connection between nature and man.
-It is a demonstration of vision and philanthropy gifted to the Athenians by a man who used his wealth to enrich the lives of others.
-The Stavros Niarchos Centre is beloved by many of the city’s locals and, whilst largely unknown by tourists, it is absolutely worth the time taken to visit.
-By day or night, it is a truly breath-taking experience.
+Nestled on the edge between the busy commercial area of Kallithea and Faliro, lesser-known neighborhoods of the Athens Riviera stand a cutting edge, architectural homage to the symbiotic connection between nature and man.
+It is a demonstration of vision and philanthropy gifted to Athens by a man who used his wealth to enrich the lives of others.